UO-Competitive-Programming-Club/DuckCrack/1.Arrays/README.md

 - **EPI** 6.16.
 The Sudoku Checker Problem

 **Solving a problem using constant space, when using extra storage makes the problem trival**
-* Marking on the input:
+* Marking on the input: (How to preserve the integrity of your markers?)
     - **CTCI** *1.8 Zero Matrix* (lecture)
     - **Leetcode** *Game of Life* (hands on)
 * Multiple Pointers: